Otosclerosis

 What is the recovery after the surgery?

-The doctor may prescribe antibiotic drops for your ear.
+– Your doctor may prescribe antibiotic drops for your ear.

-Don’t use earbuds until your ear heals.
+– Do not use earbuds until your ear heals.

 Still have questions regarding the condition?